VehvilainenPooki/VehvilainenPooki/README.md

 </a>

 ### About
-I'm a University of Helsinki Computer Science student I have a minor in adult education.
+I'm a University of Helsinki Computer Science student.
+I have a minor in adult education.
 I enjoy helping others and solving problems.
 I like making games, powershell scripts, UI, algorithms and especially making them work together.
 My hobbies include climbing, parkour, pixelart, piano and gaming.
 I value clear communication, steady progress, integrity and  tenacity.